jospablo777/ml_model_api/README.md

 - **CatBoost**: For inference and running the predictive ML model.
 - **Docker**: For containerization and deployment.

+Please check [this article](https://jospablo777.github.io/ml_model_api) to learn how to build an application like this.

 ## Features
 - **Prediction Endpoint**: Exposes a `/predict` endpoint to predict bike rentals based on input features such as season, temperature, and weather conditions.
 - **Scalability**: The project is containerized using Docker, making it easy to deploy and scale.